lliu1871/begfe/README.md

 Citation: Liu, L., L. Yu, V. Kalavacharla, Z. Liu.
 A Bayesian model for gene family evolution.
 BMC Bioinformatics.
 2011, 12:426

 Old versions BEGFE1.1 is available at https://github.com/lliu1871/oldversion

+The Anolis MHC example data set (unpublished as of April 2022) is provided courtesy of Daren Card and Scott Edwards, Harvard University